wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2.2 - 2014/04/26 =
+* Tweak - Added new Google Analytics tab and config settings to dashboard.
+(New Pro Version feature)
+* Tweak - Updated Priced text in search box drop down and on Search Results page to Price.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Checked and updated for full compatibility with WooCommerce Version 2.1.7 and WordPress version 3.9
+* Credit - Thanks to [Simon Edge](https://a3rev.com/forums/topic/how-do-i-change-textlayout-of-search-results-template/) for pointing out the Priced typo.

 = 2.2.2.1 - 2014/02/08 =
 * Feature - Special Characters Within near match.
 Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.